-These taste fairly sweet on their own because of the stevia and blueberries, but if you would like to add a topping you can use 1/2 c. of unsweetened applesauce and sprinkle cinnamon on top instead of syrup.
+These taste fairly sweet on their own because of the stevia and blueberries, but if you would like to add a topping you can use 1/2 cup of unsweetened applesauce and sprinkle cinnamon on top instead of syrup.
 One of my favorite breakfasts!
-Recipe makes two pancakes (1 serving).
+The recipe makes two pancakes (1 serving).

-The last two photos above show pictures of a triple batch (I blended the blueberries into the batter that time).
-I made these in advance and froze two at a time in ziploc bags and put them in the freezer for a quick breakfast later in the week.
+I make these in advance and freeze two at a time in Ziploc bags and put them in the freezer for a quick breakfast later in the week.
+This is a great breakfast that is yummy enough for the kiddos and healthy for me!
+I hope you enjoy these pancakes!